daniilrozanov/RTUITLAB_backend/README.md

 # Introduction

 This is a 3 level project of purchases, shops and fabric services, created by Daniil Rozanov from IVBO-05-19 group.
 Each of service connected with own postgres database and one general RabbitMQ.
-Each service divided on 3 levels: handlers, middleware, reopsitory, and communicate with each other by interfaces.
+Each service divided on 3 levels: handlers, middleware, repository, and communicate with each other by interfaces.

 Actually services do this stuff:
 - fabric produces products and sending it to shops service.
 - shops provides to user possibility to view shops and products list and buying it, creating receipt.
 Receipt sends to purchases service.
-- purchases can register user and give them list of their receipts.
+- purchases can register users and give them list of their receipts.

 # Install and Run services